Welcome to SEDA Equine

 When EFL/EFT is combined with natural horsemanship, the focus shifts to the relational aspect between the person and the horse, fostering healing and personal development.
 Here’s how the blend works:

-- Trust-building: Both the human participant and the horse are encouraged to trust one another.
+- Trust-building: During these sessions both participants the human and the horse are encouraged to trust one another.
 Horses are prey animals, so they are naturally cautious.
 By practicing natural horsemanship principles, the human builds trust with the horse, learning patience and subtle communication.

 - Non-verbal communication: Horses respond to body language, tone, and energy, so participants in therapy learn to become more aware of their own non-verbal cues.
 This helps them improve self-awareness and emotional regulation, which are critical skills in emotional healing.

-- Behavioural change: By learning to work with the horse rather than against it, the person often sees parallels in their own life.
+- Behavioural change: By learning to work with the horse rather than against it, the participant often sees parallels in their own life.
 For example, if they’re struggling with anxiety, they might learn that a horse responds better to calm energy than to nervous, erratic behaviour.
-This can be a profound insight that helps them manage their own emotions.
+This can be a profound insight that can help them to measure their own reactions and learn how to manage their own emotions.

-- Empowerment: As participants build skills in natural horsemanship, they develop confidence.
-The horses’ responses to them serve as immediate feedback—if they approach a horse in a calm and confident manner, the horse will mirror that behaviour.
+- Empowerment: As participants develop their skills in natural horsemanship, they develop confidence.
+The horses’ responses to this confidence serves as immediate feedback— generally if a person approaches a horse in a calm and confident manner, the horse will mirror that behaviour.
 This can have therapeutic benefits, especially for individuals who struggle with self-esteem or self-doubt.

 In a nutshell, blending equine facilitated learning/therapy with natural horsemanship focuses on:

-- Horses playing an integral role in facilitating a session - where the client's challenging emotions and behaviours that are creating blocks in the communication are brought more into focus and can begin to be worked through in a safe space with the facilitator - these blocks are often the same blocks that affect the client in their everyday life.
+- Horses playing an integral role in facilitating the session – the participant’s challenging emotions and behaviours may come more into focus and can be worked through in a safe space with the facilitator.

-- Encouraging more affective, authentic communication, trust, and respect in a non-dominant way.
+- Encouraging more affective, authentic communication, building trust, and respect in a non-dominant way.

 - Empowering participants to gain insights into themselves through their interactions with horses.

-It's a profound way of learning and healing, emphasizing mindfulness, emotional intelligence, and healthy communication.
+learning and healing in a way that emphasises mindfulness, emotional intelligence, and healthy communication.

 What are the benefit from EFL/T